-FROM: R. Brent Savidant, Community Development Director
+R. Brent Savidant, Community Development Director

-SUBJECT: PUBLIC HEARING - DRAFT CITY OF TROY MASTER PLAN
+Subject: CITY OF TROY MASTER PLAN 2040

-The process and requirements for amending a Master Plan are defined by the Michigan Planning Enabling Act, Act 33 of 2008.
-The 63-day review period for the Draft City of Troy Master Plan has expired and the draft City of Troy Master Plan was provided to the Planning Commission.
-On November 14, 2023 the Planning Commission requested the scheduling of a Planning Commission public hearing to solicit public comment on the Draft Master Plan.
+The process and requirements for amending a Master Plan are defined by the Michigan Planning Enabling Act (MPEA), Act 33 of 2008.
+The 63-day review period for the Draft City of Troy Master Plan expired in November, 2023.

-Some of the recommendations provided by the Oakland County Planning Department were incorporated into the draft, including adding SMART and MNFI information.
+The Oakland County Planning Department conducted a thorough review of the draft plan.
+Some of the recommendations provided by Oakland County were incorporated into the draft, including adding SMART and MNFI information.
 These changes are non-substantive in terms of policy.